Preparing for Career Fairs & Events

 Tailor your resume to highlight the skills and experiences given the organizations and positions you are interested in.
-Review our resume writing resources, attend a drop-in resume review, or meet with your career advisor.
+Review our resume resources, utilize our drop-in resume reviews, or make an appointment with your career counselor.
 Bring many copies of your resume to the fair- enough for the organizations you researched and extra copies for organizations you might connect with spontaneously.
 Keep in mind that many organizations may not accept resumes at the event, but will direct you to apply online- this is often a necessary part of their human resources process.

 Practice Introducing Yourself

 Most interactions at a career fair or event will begin with some form of you introducing yourself.
-In a career fair context, this is commonly known as a "personal commerical" or "elevator pitch"- a brief overview of your professional identity that may include 2-3 sentences about your education, experience, skills, and interest in that organization.
-We encourage you to practice introducing yourself out loud with your career advisor, friends, and family.
+In a career fair context, this is commonly known as an "elevator pitch" or "personal commercial" - a brief overview of your professional identity that may include 2-3 sentences about your education, experience, skills, and interest in that organization.
+We encourage you to practice introducing yourself out loud with your career counselor, friends, and family.
 Ask for feedback on your handshake (firm is the norm in the US), the length of your intro, content, and nonverbal communication.
-For additional suggestions, check out our Personal Commercial Handout
+For additional suggestions, check out our Elevator Pitch Handout (PDF).

 Consider Your Career Fair Strategy

 Creating a plan that takes into consideration your personal preferences and the logistical parameters of the day will help you feel most confident going into the event.
 A few things to consider: